Shaida Khan, D.O.

 Biography

-Dr. Khan earned her medical degree at the University of North Texas Health Science Center.
-She completed her neurology residency at UT Southwestern Medical Center, where she also gained advanced training through a fellowship in neuromuscular medicine.
+Dr. Khan earned her medical degree at UNT Health Fort Worth.
+She completed her neurology residency and neuromuscular medicine fellowship at UT Southwestern Medical Center.

-Dr. Khan’s research interests include myasthenia gravis and muscular dystrophy.
-She is the site investigator for several clinic trials for promising myasthenia gravis therapies.
-She was awarded a three-year grant from the Fichtenbaum Charitable Trust to improve the quality of care, education, and research in the myasthenia gravis population of Dallas County, and in 2021 she established the Myasthenia Gravis Clinic at Parkland.
+Dr. Khan has been the site investigator for clinical trials on some of the newest therapies for myasthenia gravis.
+She was awarded a three-year research and program development grant to improve the quality of care, advance education, and expand research for the underserved myasthenia gravis population and successfully established the Myasthenia Gravis Clinic at Parkland Hospital, which cares for the indigent population of Dallas County.

 • Fellowship - UT Southwestern Medical Center (2016-2018), Neuromuscular Disease